-Koh means "island" in Thai, it will be understood.
-Koh Lanta gave its name to the well-known game of TF1, which only shot in this corner of southern Thailand the first of its broadcasts, and kept the name then.
-I always found this idea curious ...
+Koh means "island" in Thai, so we get it.
+Koh Lanta gave its name to the well-known TF1 game, which only filmed the first of its programmes in this corner of southern Thailand, and kept the name afterwards.
+I've always found it a curious idea...

 Be that as it may, Koh Lanta is not at all a desert island for adventurers, there is everything for tourists.

 At first glance, when you get there, nothing spectacular like Phi Phi.
 No dizzying cliffs around.
 The charms of the island will be revealed later ...
 We docked in an arm of the sea almost lagoon a bit melancholy, with pontoons and restaurants on stilts, between the two islands of Lanta (there are two Koh Lanta, in fact, the l one is a peninsula, which gives access to the second).

 The port, Ban Saladan, is a big T-street with the usual jumble of shops, food stalls, hotels, exchanges, etc. not forgetting the inevitable tangle of motorcycles and taxis upon arrival.